10 Awesome Father's Day DIY Gifts (That Aren't For Kids)

 Yeah I know what you're thinking - Isn't a wine holder more appropriate for a Mother's Day gift?
 Perhaps, but my dad loves a good glass of wine (and I bet your dad does too), so here it is.

 Not quite sure why bookends strike me as a quintessential Father's Day gift, but they do.
 Maybe because I was always intrigued by my dad's bull and bear stock market bookends as a child.
-I found two unique bookend ideas - the abstract tutorial is found here and the copper eagle tutorial is found here.
+The copper eagle tutorial is found here.

 7. Wall-Mounted Bottle Opener

-I see these all over Pinterest, but usually see something I want to tweak about a featured design.
-This tutorial is exactly the way I would make a bottle opener for a Father's Day gift.
+I see these all over Pinterest, but usually there's something I want to tweak about a featured design.
+But this one is exactly the way I would make a bottle opener for a Father's Day gift.
 It has clean lines, no excessive frills and can be easily personalized for my pops with a Clemson Tiger Paw Stencil.

 8. Patio Table with Built-In Ice Chests